instructlab/community/CONTRIBUTOR_LADDER.md

 - Work with other maintainers to maintain the project's overall health and success holistically.
 - Unless otherwise specified, maintainers of a project are the github users with permission to merge commits to the project repository branches.

-### Stepping Down/Emeritus Process
+## Stepping Down/Emeritus Process

 Life priorities, interests, and passions can change.
-Maintainers can retire and move to emeritus maintainers.
-If a maintainer needs to step down, they should inform other maintainers, if possible, help find someone to pick up the related work.
-At the very least, ensure the related work can be continued.
-Afterward they can remove themselves from the list of existing maintainers.
+Contributors can retire and move to emeritus maintainers.
+If a contributor needs to step down from their current role, they should inform the appropriate Project Maintainers.
+No vote is required for a contributor to remove themselves, and any maintainer can approve the PR.
+Maintainers who step down become Emeritus Maintainers.

-If a maintainer has not been performing their duties for a consecutive period of 12 months, they can be removed by the other maintainers from the active maintainer list.
-In that case the inactive maintainer will be first notified via an email.
-If the situation doesn't improve, they will be moved from the active list to an emeritus list.
-If an emeritus maintainer wants to regain an active role, they can do so by renewing their contributions.
-Active maintainers should welcome such a move.
-Retiring of other maintainers or regaining the status should require approval of at least two active maintainers.
+If a contributor has not been performing the duties of their role for a consecutive period of 12 months, they can be removed by the appropriate Project Maintainers.
+The Maintainers will make reasonable efforts to contact the absent contributor.
+If the Code of Conduct Committee recommends that a contributor be removed from their role, this will also be carried out by the Project Maintainers.

+If an emeritus maintainer or other retired contributor wants to regain an active role, they can do so by renewing their contributions, after which they can be re-enstated by a decision of the appropriate Project Maintainers.

+## Changes to this Contributor Ladder

+Changes to the Contributor Ladder must be approved via a vote of the Oversight Committee or a majority of existing Project Maintainer.

 ## Acknowledgements